Maximum Cut Parameterized by Crossing Number: Abstract

 \section{Abstract}

 Given an edge-weighted graph $G$ on $n$ nodes, the NP-hard \MCP asks for a node bipartition such that the sum of edge weights joining the different partitions is maximized.
 We propose a fixed-parameter tractable algorithm parameterized by the number $k$ of crossings in a given drawing of $G$.
 Our algorithm achieves a running time of $\mathcal{O}(2^{k} \cdot p(n+k))$, where $p$ is the polynomial running time for planar \MC.
-The only previously known similar algorithm~\cite{DKMS18} is restricted to embedded 1-planar graphs (i.e., at most one crossing per edge) and its dependency on $k$ is of order $3^k$.
-Finally, combining this with the fact that crossing number is fixed-parameter tractable w.r.t.\ itself, we see that \MC is fixed-parameter tractable w.r.t.\ the crossing number, even without a given drawing. \nover{Moreover, the results naturally carry over to the minor crossing number.}
+The only previously known similar algorithm~\cite{DKM18} is restricted to embedded 1-planar graphs (i.e., at most one crossing per edge) and its dependency on $k$ is of order $3^k$.
+Finally, combining this with the fact that crossing number is fixed-parameter tractable with respect to\ itself, we see that \MC is fixed-parameter tractable with respect to\ the crossing number, even without a given drawing. \nover{Moreover, the results naturally carry over to the minor-monotone-version of crossing number.}